Weymouth Half – the swim (and T1)

 After a while, we learned that the course had been adjusted and cut in half for the iron distance competitors.
 I was uncertain whether I would feel reassured if I went to look at the conditions for myself, so I stayed in the warmth and comfort of the pub.

 Soon the whole gang had assembled for some pre-race chat/pep talks/hot drinks.

 Ellie was being fantastic in her role as chief supporter.
 She had even made a banner to wave.

-No-one was sure when to get ready as sitting around in a wetsuit isn’t pleasant, but eventually we saw the pros start running past the window, so we thought we’d better get ready.
+No-one was sure when to get ready as sitting around in a wetsuit isn’t pleasant.
+When we saw the pros start running past the window, we thought we’d better get ready.
 It’s very odd stripping off in a pub and putting other clothes on, especially when there were some ordinary people there just having their breakfast with no idea what was going on.

 We also made sure that we had our race number tattoos on, which led to a very bizarre conversation.

 Someone: Stu, did you need to shave your arm to put your tattoo on?

 Stu: No. I just stuck it on top.

 Ellie: I did Roelie’s for her this morning.

 All: You shaved Roelie’s arm?!!!